Rise-group/template_for_project_archival/README.md

 What things you need to install the software and how to install them.

 ```
-Link to the folder \data in the dropbox: INSERT_URL_HERE
+Link to the folder \data in the dropbox: FOR INSTANCE: https://www.dropbox.com/sh/8gc3a1ce5w3pqez/AACK2YhAyPlgylmYDD2tevrVa?dl=0
 ```

 ### Installing